jkopsick/CARLsim6/projects/README.md

 ## A framework to test hypotheses of the hippocampal formation
 The examples shown above describe how a network model of CA3 consisting of eight neuron types and fifty-one connection types can be utilized to test the network's stability and robustness to a transient, synchronous or asynchronous stimulation protocol.
 What if we wanted to test different hypotheses regarding CA3, or other subregions of the hippocampal formation?
 Hippocampal network models created in CARLsim are flexible enough to test additional hypotheses, which we provide an example of below.

 Suppose we wanted to understand how different representative cell types in area CA3 were involved in pattern storage and completion.
-One way we could approach this is by using the cell types involved in the [archetype network](https://github.com/UCI-CARL/CARLsim4/tree/feat/meansdSTPPost_hc/projects/synchronous/ca3_snn_GPU_02_16_20_HC_IM_archetype) with a population of dentate gyrus granule cells as external input to the network.
+One way we could approach this is by using the cell types involved in the [archetype network](https://github.com/jkopsick/CARLsim6/tree/feat/CS6_hc_ca3/projects/synchronous/ca3_snn_GPU_02_26_23_archetype), with noisy external input applied to these cell types reflecting the synaptic input they may receive from the mossy fibers of the dentate gyrus granule cells.
 The following code will walk through how to create and simulate such a network and the scenario of pattern storage and completion.
-A directory containing the code to run this example can be found [here](https://github.com/UCI-CARL/CARLsim4/tree/feat/meansdSTPPost_hc/projects/ca3_snn_GPU_06_25_21_ca3_snn_pattern_completion).
+A directory containing the code to run this example can be found [here](https://github.com/jkopsick/CARLsim6/tree/feat/CS6_hc_ca3/projects/ca3_snn_GPU_02_26_23_pattern_completion).

 1. Declare groups for each representative neuron type, along with Izhikevich parameter sets, how they connect to other representative neuron types, and their short-term plasticity rules.
-Additionally we set the max synaptic weight to 5 nS for each connection type (more details can be found [here](https://github.com/UCI-CARL/CARLsim4/blob/feat/meansdSTPPost_hc/projects/ca3_snn_GPU_06_25_21_ca3_snn_pattern_completion/generateCONFIGStateSTP.h)):
+Additionally we set the max synaptic weight to 5 nS for each connection type (more details can be found [here](https://github.com/jkopsick/CARLsim6/tree/feat/CS6_hc_ca3/projects/ca3_snn_GPU_02_26_23_pattern_completion/generateCONFIGStateSTP.h)):

 ```
 int CA3_Basket = sim.createGroup("CA3_Basket", 3089,